wflowersSFDC/sf-demo-utils/README.md

 1. **Create Scratch Org**: Automatically provisions a new scratch org based on a provided configuration file and sets it as the default username if specified.
 2. **Update Transaction Security Policies**: Updates transaction security policies in a specified directory to use the current user's username.
 3. **Set User Password**: Allows administrators to set or reset the password for a user identified by their first and last name.
+4. **Update Einstein Agent User in Bots**: Finds the Einstein Agent User and updates the botUser tag in Einstein Service Agent bots.

 ## Installation